hydrocoast/wrfclaw/README.md

 ## Usage
 - install the required libraries and packages
 - set the environmental variables
-You can check whether the variables are set appropriately by running the following commands in your shell.
+You can check variables by the following commands.
 ```shell
 echo $CLAW # top directory of your clawpack
 echo $PYTHONPATH # top directory of your clawpack